flowck/firmino.work/src/source/_posts/Sequelize-and-UUID-as-primary-key.md

 ### User model

-To keep every database base definitions consistent across the project codebase, the changes in the migration files need to reflect in the User model file too.
+To keep the database base definition consistent across the project codebase, the changes in the migration files need to reflect in the User model file too.

 ```javascript
 'use strict';